-So.
-You’ve decided that Excel and Word just aren’t cutting it anymore, maybe you have trouble keeping track of which clients haven’t paid yet and you want an easier way to manage quotes and invoices, or maybe you just don’t like the look of your invoices and you want something a little more professional.
-Whatever the case, there’s a huge variety of small business invoice management softwares out there to make your job easier.
+So, you’ve decided that Excel and Word just aren’t cutting it anymore.
+Maybe you have trouble keeping track of which clients haven’t paid yet and you want an easier way to manage quotes and invoices, or maybe you just don’t like the look of your invoices and you want something a little more professional.
+Whatever the case, there’s a huge variety of small business invoice management software out there to make your job easier.
 Which is the best invoice management system for you will depend in part on your business and your specific needs.
 And the first big question you’ll need to ask yourself is:

 Cloud-based business management software has expanded to include nearly all aspects of invoicing software.
 Unless you have very specific needs, there’s probably business process management software out there with all the invoice management features you need.
 The benefit to handling invoicing with business management software is twofold.
 First, it allows you to perfectly integrate your invoicing and other processes.
 Second, in many cases you won’t pay much more for business management software than you would for invoice management system.
 Depending on your current business size solution, it’s at least worth considering.